 Original Broadway Cast, 1965 (Kapp/Decca) (5 / 5) This first recording of the Mitch Leigh-Joe Darion score for their musical inspired by Miguel de Cervantes’ epic novel Don Quixote is definitive.
 Richard Kiley is so vocally and dramatically brilliant as Cervantes/Quixote that he set the bar almost impossibly high for all future interpreters of the role.
-Playing opposite him as Aldonza, Joan Diener gives an amazing vocal performance; she was one of those rare singing actresses who boasted a strong chest voice with a full soprano extension.
-When Diener ends her powerfully belted performance of “It’s All the Same” with a flight into the soprano stratosphere, or when she switches back and forth between registers in “Aldonza,” the effect is breathtaking.
-Completing the musical’s central triumvirate, Irving Jacobson’s Sancho Panza is warm and funny.
-In the excellent supporting cast, the golden-voiced Robert Rounseville and Ray Middleton are the Padre and the Innkeeper, respectively.
+His fully committed, richly sung performance of the score’s signature item, “The Impossible Dream” — one of the last Broadway songs to become a pop hit in the 1960s — is all that anyone could ask for.
+Playing opposite him as Aldonza, Joan Diener gives an amazing vocal performance.
+She was one of those rare singing actresses who boasted a strong chest voice with a full soprano extension, and when Diener ends her powerfully belted performance of “It’s All the Same” with a flight into the soprano stratosphere, or when she switches back and forth between registers in “Aldonza,” the effect is breathtaking.
+Completing the musical’s central triumvirate, Irving Jacobson’s Sancho Panza is warm, funny, and endearing.
+Among the excellent supporting cast, the golden-voiced Robert Rounseville and Ray Middleton are the Padre and the Innkeeper, respectively.
 Harry Theyard, as a muleteer, offers two starkly contrasting performances of “Little Bird” — one gorgeously lyrical, the other frighteningly violent.
 Even though the flamenco rhythms employed by Leigh are inappropriate to the period, and some of Darion’s lyrics are ungrammatical, there is much to love about this score.
 If there’s anything to regret in the CD transfer of the recording, it’s that the “I, Don Quixote” number eliminates the terrifying Inquisition theme that begins this track on the LP.
 On the plus side, the technical quality of the CD is superb. — Michael Portantiere